 Peter W. Marty serves as senior pastor of St. Paul Lutheran Church, a 3500-member congregation in Davenport, Iowa, and publisher of The Christian Century, a journal devoted to shaping America’s conversation about religion and faith in public life.
 He writes a bi-weekly column for the Century.

-A frequent preacher and speaker at colleges, churches, and conferences across the country.
-Author of more than 100 articles on leadership, preaching, and parish renewal in America, Marty is also the author of The Anatomy of Grace (Augsburg Fortress, 2008).
+A frequent preacher and speaker at churches and conferences across the country, Marty has written numerous articles related to culture, character, and faith issues in our day.
+He is the author of The Anatomy of Grace (Augsburg Fortress, 2008).
 From 2004-2009, he served as host of the national radio broadcast, Grace Matters.

 In 2010, the Academy of Parish Clergy named him “Parish Pastor of the Year,” an award recognizing leadership excellence and faithfulness in congregational development.

 Peter has preached in some of America’s more notable pulpits including Washington National Cathedral, Duke Chapel, and Yale University.
-Since 2010, he has been the lead columnist for The Lutheran magazine.
+From 2010 to 2016 he served as the lead columnist for The Lutheran magazine.

-Marty is a one-time fellow of the Fund for Theological Education, and has served as a partner on pastoral leadership for the Fund.
-He has been a member of the Louisville Institute’s Pastor’s Working Group, and a past participant in the Duke Project for the Study of Ministry.
 In 2009, he was named the visiting Hoskins Fellow at Yale Divinity School.

+Peter Marty has served on various hospital, college, foundation, and community boards.
+He has served as narrator for different faith broadcast documentaries.
+Marty is a one-time fellow of the Fund for Theological Education, past member of the Louisville Institute’s Pastor’s Working Group, and a former participant in the Duke Project for the Study of Ministry.